 Gather all the relevant logfiles leading up to and covering the period of the incident.

 Think about what might have changed in your environment prior to experiencing this problem.
 For example:

-- Software upgrade (your BIND, Kea, or ISC DHCP software)
+- Software upgrade (your BIND 9, Kea DHCP, Stork, or ISC DHCP software)